 How's your FICO Score?

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-The original FICO was developed by Fair Isaac and Company.
-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following in building your score:
+Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+Fair Isaac and Cooriginally developed this score. .
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following to calculate a credit score:

-• Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+• Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?

-• Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+• Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 Know your FICO

-Before you can improve your credit score, you must obtain your score and be sure that the reports from each credit reporting agency are correct.
-Fair Isaac, the company that invented the original FICO credit score, sells scores on myFICO.com.
-For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and online tools that can help you understand how to improve your credit score.
+To raise your score, you've got to obtain the credit reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the original FICO score, sells scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+They also provide information and tools that can help you understand how to improve your FICO score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from all three credit reporting agencies when you visit AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.

 Got a Question?